Are Beagles Good Family Dogs? (All You Need to Know) Skip to content

 Beagle puppy running

-Taking your dog for a regular walk around the block, playtime in the backyard, or even on the treadmill, if you’re in an apartment, should be enough to keep it active and fit.
+A regular walk around the block, some backyard play, or even treadmill time if you’re in an apartment, is usually enough to keep one fit and content.

 Living Environment

-Beagles love the outdoors and enjoy stretching their legs in yards and open spaces.
-That being said, condos and apartments can be quite restricting for a Beagle, especially if you don’t take it out on a regular basis.
+Beagles love the outdoors and live to stretch their legs in yards and open space.
+Condos and apartments can feel cramped to one, especially if you don’t get it out regularly.

-A Beagle’s fondness of digging may have them nose-diving into trash cans if they’re not stored away properly.
-A heavy-lidded trash can or a stow-away bin would do the trick.
+That love of digging extends to trash cans if they’re not stored right.
+A heavy-lidded can or a stow-away bin solves it.

 Puppy or Adult?